SebastianKersten/Mimoto/README.md

 # MaidoProjects
 Project Management Tool

-This project uses Aimless, and Entity Oriented Programming protocol, for creating a live updating interface (with the help of Pusher).
+This project uses **Aimless**, an _Entity Oriented Programming protocol_, for creating a live updating interface (with the help of Pusher).

 ##### onUpdate